Living-with-machines/lwmdb/docs/index.md

+# Living With Machines Database: `lmwdb`

-# Newspaper metadata from the 19th Century United Kingdom
+## Newspaper metadata from the 19th Century United Kingdom

 A package containing database access to the Living with Machines newspaper collection’s metadata.